What is the difference between a conveyancer and a solicitor?

 A solicitor is a more general legal practitioner, but one with the specialisation to conduct your conveyancing.
 They hold a practising certificate for law, and also have the specialist knowledge required to handle the transfer of property.

 This can be confusing, as some solicitors will refer to themselves as conveyancers for the purpose of your purchase or sale.
-As a rule of thumb – all licensed conveyancers are qualified to handle your affairs, while only some solicitors will have the property training to conduct your conveyancing.
+As a rule of thumb – all licensed conveyancers are qualified to handle your affairs.

 Which should you use?